05 / Analytics

 SAP had invested $1.1B in AI capabilities for its business software, but the investment was creating a new churn risk.
 Some users couldn't figure out the AI features and disengaged entirely.
 Others were using them heavily but found the personalization shallow and unsatisfying.
 Both groups were churning, but for completely different reasons.
 A single retention strategy couldn't address both.

-03 / Solution
+03 / Discovery

 ARC

-That segmentation drove the entire strategy.
+The segmentation drove the entire strategy.
 For Aging Churners, we proposed a change management support service with consultants working directly with organizations to drive adoption.
-For the Unsatisfied Seekers, we designed a machine learning personalization engine that would adapt UI, workflows, and process optimization suggestions based on individual user behavior.
-We called the combined framework ARC, and we built it around the principle that you can't fix churn you haven't properly segmented.
+For Unsatisfied Seekers, we designed a machine learning personalization engine that would adapt UI, workflows, and process optimization suggestions based on individual user behavior.

 We also recommended SAP evaluate its AI solutions through an ethical lens covering accountability, privacy, bias, and accessibility, since the adoption barriers we found had real equity implications.

-04 / Result
+06 / Result

 What Shipped

-05 / What It Unlocked
+07 / What It Unlocked

 The Insight